Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 3. Gather your insurance documents.
 You'll need your declarations page, policy effective dates, and proof of payment.
 A letter of experience from your insurer confirming continuous coverage can also help.

 4. Submit proof to your lender.
 Send the documents via certified mail or through the lender's official portal.
 Explicitly request cancellation of the force-placed policy in writing.
-Lenders are typically required to cancel within 15 days of receiving valid proof.
+Lenders are required to cancel within 15 days of receiving valid proof — and cancellation is retroactive to the start of your compliant policy.

 5. Request a refund for overlapping charges.
-If you had valid coverage during any period you were charged, request a refund for those overlapping premiums.
-You are entitled to this reimbursement.
+If you had valid coverage during any period you were charged, you are entitled to a full refund for those overlapping premiums — including related fees.
+Request this reimbursement formally in writing.

 6. Follow up persistently.
 Keep records of all communications.
 If the lender delays or refuses to remove the force-placed policy, file a complaint with your state's Department of Insurance or the Consumer Financial Protection Bureau (CFPB).

-While federal regulations specifically addressing force-placed insurance are more robust for mortgages (under RESPA/Regulation X), auto loan borrowers still have important rights — many of which are grounded in your loan contract and state consumer protection laws:
+Federal regulations specifically addressing force-placed insurance are more robust for mortgages than for auto loans — but auto loan borrowers still have meaningful protections rooted in your loan contract and state consumer protection laws.
+Key borrower rights include:

 • Right to provide proof of your own compliant insurance to cancel it

-• Right to a refund for any period where you had valid coverage overlapping with force-placed charges
+• Right to a refund for any period where your valid coverage overlapped with force-placed charges

 • Right to dispute wrongful force-placement if your lender failed to properly process your proof of insurance